-Odd Day is coming Saturday, 9/11/13.
-Three consecutive odd numbers make up the date only five times in a century.
-9/11/13 marks the end of this parade of Odd Days which began with 1/3/5.
-The previous stretch of dates like this started with 1/3/1905---13 months after the Wright Brothers' flight. (note: the U.S., and several others will have their final day on 11/13/15.)
+Odd Day is coming Friday, 11/13/15.
+Three consecutive odd numbers make up the date only six times in a century.
+11/13/15 marks the end of this parade of Odd Days which began with 1/3/5.
+The previous stretch of dates like this started with 1/3/1905---13 months after the Wright Brothers' flight. (note: our friends in the rest of the world celebrated their final day two years ago)

 Our favorite creative artist, who breathes joy into stick figures, has a Facebook page for a virtual event---all are invited---bring your friends!!